doitintl/doit-easily-marketplace/docs/install.md

 12. Submit the product details, pricing details, and technical integration for review by Google
 13. Publish your listing

-TODO:
-- [] the backend-ui could be an SPA in a bucket rather than a cloud run service

 [1]: https://docs.google.com/forms/d/e/1FAIpQLSfddn4mwKnqtLNQ-m7IgRZ-bgTz4BOsrEDWCf3XBjc_ogKNnA/viewform
 [2]: https://console.cloud.google.com/producer-portal